odelaneau/shapeit5/docs/index.md

 SHAPEIT5 is composed of the following tools:

 - **phase_common**.
-Tool to phase common sites, typically SNP array data, or the first step of WES/WGS data.
+Tool to phase common sites, typically SNP array data, or the first step of WES/WGS data phasing pipeline.
+This tool replaces SHAPEIT4.
 - **ligate**.
 Ligate multiple phased BCF/VCF files into a single whole chromosome file.
 Typically run to ligate multiple chunks of phased common variants.
 - **phase_rare**.
 Tool to phase rare variants onto a scaffold of common variants (output of phase_common / ligate).
 - **switch**.
 Program to compute switch error rate and genotyping error rate given simulated or trio data.